 This certificate program is governed by the Utah Office of Administrative Rules R277-921: Strengthening College and Career Readiness Program and is comprised of three components.

-Registration information is sent out through the School Counseling Programs Utah Education Network (UEN) Comprehensive Counseling and Guidance Program Information ListServ.
+Registration information is sent out approximately one month prior to the semester start date (August, December, and May) through the School Counseling Programs Utah Education Network (UEN) Comprehensive Counseling and Guidance Program Information ListServ.
 Join today!

 School counselors must apply to SUU and enroll in a course prior to the first day of class.
 Instructions on this process, including the CRN needed for enrollment, will be sent through the School Counseling Programs Utah Education Network (UEN) Comprehensive Counseling and Guidance Program Information ListServ one month prior to the start of the course.
 After applying to SUU, there is a two-day waiting period before enrollment in the course can occur.
 The cost for each course is $63.
 This fee must be paid within the first week of the course or participants will be automatically dropped.
 After successfully enrolling in a course, an invitation to join the Canvas course will be sent via e-mail.

 Practicing Utah School Counselors who hold a Professional Educator License satisfy Component Two requirements by completing the School Counseling Program Updates and Essentials training (within the last six years of applying for the certificate).
 Registration information for the School Counseling Program Updates and Essentials training can be found under the Calendar Tab of the School Counseling Program website.